Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

 First, fix $m=3$ and let $\mathcal{G}$ be the sparsity graph of the $3\times 3$ positive definite polynomial matrix considered in \cref{ex:nondecomposable-3d-matrix} for $k=1$,

-Observe that $\mathcal{G}$ is essentially the only connected but not complete graph with $m=3$: any other such graph can be reduced to $\mathcal{G}$ upon reordering its vertices, which corresponds to a symmetric permutation of $P(x)$.
-We have already shown in \cref{ex:nondecomposable-3d-matrix} that this $P(x)$ does not have a decomposition of the form~\cref{e:basic-chordal-decomposition}, so \cref{th:failure-basic-decomposition} holds for $m=3$.
+Observe that $\mathcal{G}$ is essentially the only connected but not complete graph with $m=3$: any other such graph can be reduced to $\mathcal{G}$ by reordering its vertices, which corresponds to a symmetric permutation of the polynomial matrix it describes.
+We have already shown in \cref{ex:nondecomposable-3d-matrix} that $P$ has no decomposition of the form~\cref{e:basic-chordal-decomposition} with polynomial $S_k$, so \cref{th:failure-basic-decomposition} holds for $m=3$.